Community Improvement Through Local History Project Oral Histories

 This digital collection contains recordings from various oral history projects and events likely connected to USU’s Community Improvement Through Local History Project.
 These recordings were almost exclusively created in the 1970s or earlier, and many of the interviewees who talk about their early life experiences growing up in the West were born between the 1880s and 1920s.

-Funding for the digitization of these materials was provided, in part, by the Utah Department of Heritage and Arts.
+Funding for the digitization of these materials was provided, in part, by the Utah Utah Department of Cultural and Community Engagement.